Understanding Flex Property: The Hybrid Solution

 Creative Agency Studios

 Provides space for artistic creation, equipment storage, and professional client presentations in one location.
+Film rentals, graphic designers, etc.

 Fitness Recreation Centers

-Traditional Industrial Focus
+Traditional Industrial Spaces

-Flex Property Advantage
+Flex Property Advantages

 | Aspect |